- Support and service

 - Name of the group (page heading)

-- A picture illustrating the group
+- A picture illustrating the group's research

 - An introduction that gives a summary of the group’s research